catuberretta/covey.town/frontend/FEATURE.md

 A FEATURE.md document that describes the final version of your use cases

-The three main features defined in our project scope is as follows:
+The three features are as follows:

-1. Uploading own files for a custom avatar and map
+1. Browse pre-made avatars so to choose a different avatar for your player
-2. Browse pre-made avatars so to choose different avatars
+2. Browse pre-made maps so to choose a different map for your room
-3. Customize maps so only a specific user can upload and use custom maps
+3. Host permissions: only the town creator can upload and use custom maps for the town

-To upload your file for a custom avatar, simply click on…
+Users are able to browse through the avatars in the Player Profile tab, at the bottom left.
+Simply open the Player Profile, select View and Update on whichever avatar you wish to have.

+Users are also able to browse through pre-made maps and change the town's map.
+However, only the town creator, aka the "host" will be able to see those options and change the map.

+To select a new map, simply go to the right sidebar, and you will see a list of maps to choose from.
+Hit view, and then update but make sure you have the password put in first.
+The map will render immiedately.

-To upload files for custom map, you would first have to create a tile set through using the app Tiled that is 32x32.
-To upload the map, simply create a new rom and click on the "apply" button and upload the map json file.
+To upload files for custom map, you would first have to create download our given Basemap JSON file and given basemap tileset, both linked in the section titled Upload Map.
+To edit the map, open it with the Tiled application and make sure you pay special attention to the layers.
+To upload the map, simply create a new town and click on the "upload" button and upload the map json file.
+Once you do so, you will have to disconnect and rejoin the room, where you will see your uploaded map listed with the map options.

-Users are able to browse through the avatars in...

-The last feature we worked on is the customizability, meaning that we only want a specific user to upload and use the specific map through entering the password for the specific town.
-Only the user that created the town will know what the password is, so this will be able to prevent potential chaos with constantly changing the map from happening.